core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For instance, in CoAP publish-subscribe {{I-D.ietf-core-coap-pubsub}}, multiple clients can subscribe to a topic, by observing the related resource hosted at the responsible broker.
 When a new value is published on that topic, it would be convenient for the broker to send a single multicast notification at once, to all the subscriber clients observing that topic.

-A different use case concerns clients observing a same registration resource at the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}.
+A different use case concerns clients observing a same registration resource at the CoRE Resource Directory {{RFC9176}}.
 For example, multiple clients can benefit of observation for discovering (to-be-created) OSCORE groups {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join them through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.

 More in general, multicast notifications would be beneficial whenever several CoAP clients observe a same target resource at a CoAP server, and can be all notified at once by means of a single response message.
 However, CoAP does not currently define response messages over IP multicast.
 This document fills this gap and provides the following twofold contribution.